humdrum-tools/humdrum-documentation/guide/ch33/index.md

 ```

 The rhyming portion of words typically consist of a final vowel plus any
 subsequent consonants.
-We can isolate these phonemes using **sed**.
+We can isolate these phonemes using <span class="unix">sed</span>.
 Notice our use of back reference to preserve the final phonemes:

 ```bash